lauracondon/pands-project2021/README.md

 # 6. Why Use Python?

-With some many tools readibly available for data analysis and visualisation, what benefit does Python have over others?
+With some many tools readily available for data analysis and visualization, what benefit does Python have over others?

 One major plus of Python is that it is completely free to use, unlike software such as MiniTab.
 Python also has an active community surrounding it, meaning there are plenty of free resources and guides available online.